Willow Barns Care Home

 - Finalist – Best High Volume New Housing Development

 - Winner – HAPPI Awards (Housing our Ageing Population Positive Ideas)

 - Winner – RIBA West Midlands Award 2018 – The Sapphire Consortium (Eric Wright Group, Your Housing Group and Kajima Partnerships)

-The communal areas of this project i.e. the corridors, hair salon, village hall and restaurant, had a percentage reduction of 48.26% which will save 32,311.90 kg/CO2 per annum.
-The domestic areas will save 12,550.32 kg/CO2 per annum, giving a combined total of 44,862.22 kg/CO2 per annum.
-To achieve such a highly efficient building we added PV panels to the roof, which produces 11.38kWh/m2 per annum for the communal areas and approximately 4.3kWh/m2 per annum for each apartment.
+The communal areas of this project i.e. the corridors, hair salon, village hall and restaurant, had a percentage reduction of 48.26% which will save 32,311.90 kg/CO2 per annum on all three projects.
+The domestic areas will save 12,550.32 kg/CO2 per annum, giving a combined total of 44,862.22 kg/CO2 per annum on all three projects.
+To achieve such a highly efficient building we added PV panels to the roof, which produces 11.38kWh/m2 per annum for the communal areas and approximately 4.3kWh/m2 per annum for each apartment on all three projects.

-CHP units were also utilised in this project, producing 3.48 kWh/m2 per annum for the communal areas and approximately 2.8 kWh/m2 per annum for each apartment.
+CHP units were also utilised in this project, producing 3.48 kWh/m2 per annum for the communal areas and approximately 2.8 kWh/m2 per annum for each apartment on all three projects.
 As well as utilising renewable technologies we also ensured that the mechanical and electrical services that were provided were high efficient units.

 - BREEAM Very Good